|

 Lou Blonger assaults Park Van Tassel and Will Roast on the Legal Gridiron

 Early this morning a party of three men, Lou Blonger and Park Van Tassel being two of them, went on a sightseeing expedition and in the course of their rambles reached that unsavory portion of Fourth street, north of Railroad avenue, occupied for the most part by houses which sell virtue by retail.
 One of them, kept by Blonger's woman, the trio entered, and began to amuse themselves, Van Tassel and the woman commencing a jocular conversation.
-Some remark used by Van Tassel angered Blonger, who without warning brought down his heavy stick on the aeronaut's head, following this blow by another and a heavier one with a long 45 revolver, which he drew immediately, in the same place.
-Springing back he then cocked the gun and threw it down on Van Tassel, with the exclamation.
+Some remark used by Van Tassel angered Blonger, who without warning brought down his heavy stick on the

-"You s— of a b—, you can't talk to my woman in that way."
+"You s of a b, you can't talk to my woman in that way."

 Van Tassel had jumped up when struck the first time, but the second blow stunned him and he fell to the floor.
 Blonger attempted no further violence, and the wounded man was taken to the office of a physician where his wounds were dressed.